 Instead, he joined the weakest of the Oamaru clubs.
 He practiced on an uneven concrete wicket at the local park and on Saturdays faced players unable to challenge the power of his batting or the pace of his bowling.
 To appreciate Reid’s achievement, you must imagine Ian Botham with no county to play for, only the village team on a Saturday.

 He averaged over 40 in 246 first-class games, most of them for the national side, and took 466 wickets at 22.60; he also played 58 Tests, averaging 33 and taking 85 wickets.
-What those figures conceal is how many momentous performances were produced in desperate circumstances or when Reid was virtual without support.
+What those figures conceal is how many momentous performances were produced in desperate circumstances or when Reid was virtually without support.

-In 1951, for instance, he scored a century for Wellington while the remaining 10 players contributed 39.
+In 1951, for instance, he scored a century for Wellington, while the remaining 10 players contributed 39.
 Like Botham (and Keith Miller), Reid habitually scored runs when they were most needed and took wickets or a blinding catch at just the right time.
 He was that kind of cricketer—an aggressive all-rounder who made things happen.
 The best of all New Zealand cricket writers, RT Brittenden, wrote that Reid was “never more dangerous than when his back was to the wall.

-Yet in the first match of that tour, in Karachi, coming from the chill of a South Island winter to steamy heat, he took for 7 for 28 and scored 150 not out.
-It was a difficult tour, yet in first-class games Reid hit 1,032 runs, averaging more than 50, and took 39 wickets.
+Yet in the first match of that tour, in Karachi, coming from the chill of a South Island winter to steamy heat, he took 7 for 28 and scored 150 not out.
+It was a difficult tour, yet in first-class games, Reid hit 1,032 runs, averaging more than 50, and took 39 wickets.

-For 10 years he carried the weight of leading a sub-standard Test team.
+For 10 years, he carried the weight of leading a substandard test team.
 When he eventually retired, he had appeared in 58 of New Zealand’s 86 Tests and led them in 36.
 His acceptance without complaint of the burdens thrust upon him, his modesty, his courage, and his skill built the foundations that Richard Hadlee, Martin Crowe, Turner, and others were later to build on.

 One last memory of Reid: as he walked without celebrity down the main street of Oamaru, a 14-year-old approached him with a piece of paper containing his “selection” for the New Zealand team for an upcoming Test.
-John Reid solemnly studied it and made one or two comments, before assuring the boy his suggestions would be fully considered by him and the other selectors.
+John Reid solemnly studied it and made one or two comments before assuring the boy that his suggestions would be fully considered by him and the other selectors.
 I have never forgotten the thrill of that moment.
 And I will never forget John Reid.